Jit- announcement icon

 As the world of web application security continues to evolve, the OWASP Top 10 threats provides a robust framework for developers and security professionals to identify and mitigate the most common attacks.

-Here are OWASP's Top 10 vulnerabilities and tips on how to prevent them.
+Here are the OWASP Top 10 vulnerabilities and tips on how to prevent them.

 1. Broken Access Control